geomagpy/MARTAS/README.md

 Adds data into a basic archive structure (if writearchive is True) The application requires credentials of remote source and local database created by addcred

+file_donwload replaces the old collectfile.py routine which is still contained in the package

 #### APPLICATION:

    1) Getting binary data from a FTP Source every, scheduled day